 Most modern production level (as used in commercial printeries) will handle Pretex.
-To avoid double feeds, it is strongly recommended that the Pretx be fed from a tray with an air-flow separator.
+To avoid double feeds, it is strongly recommended that the Pretex be fed from a tray with an air-flow separator.

-See Pretex Colour Table in Mapping Resources for a quick start to OCAD colour adjustments to suit Pretex.
+See Resources page for a quick start to OCAD colour adjustments to suit Pretex.

 If using Condes v9 or later, export PDF produces a press quality print PDF and overprint should be on by default.
-If using Condes v8 and wishing to achieve purple overprint, follow the colour advice in Achieving Overprint in Digital Print Maps, on the Mapping Resources page.
+If using Condes v8 and wishing to achieve purple overprint, follow the colour advice in Achieving Overprint in Digital Print Maps, on the Resources page

 Your local printery

-If you prefer to print locally then the information and guidance on this Learning page will assist you.
+If you prefer to print locally then here are my key tips to assist you.
 Also take advantage of the samples to trial a print (below).

 Tips from Ken for your printery;